 The company I’m telling you about today sought to change all that.

-What they realized is that... like a service department at a car dealer... servicing the engines themselves could end up becoming a huge profit center.
+What they realized was... if they were to service the engines in addition to manufacturing them, it could end up becoming a huge profit center.
+Like a service department at a car dealer.

 The money would just keep coming in.

-So they created a new product working with Microsoft that would allow them to use machine learning and artificial intelligence to perfect maintenance and engine efficiency.
+So they worked with Microsoft to create a new product that would allow them to use machine learning and artificial intelligence to perfect maintenance and engine efficiency.

-Stick with me for a minute as I walk through this because while a little technical, the end result is going to be billions of extra dollars for our company.
+Stick with me for a minute as I walk through this, because while it’s a little technical, the end result is going to be billions of extra dollars for our company.

 By using this new technology, the company has turned aircraft maintenance into a subscription service that pays monthly revenue.